adempus/Data-Structures-Assignments/Homework2/readme.md

 (i.e. prototype ContactList(Contact* contacts, int numContacts); )

-## Operations:
+## Operations

 * A function that searches for a particular contact by last name, and returns a reference to the Contact.
 If there is no such Contact, a sentinel value should be returned. (like the default Contact.)
 (You will return a reference to the Contact, so that the user may call update() in order to change some information.)
 * A function that searches for a Contact by phone number, and returns a reference to the Contact.
 If there is no such Contact, a sentinel value should be returned. (like the default Contact.)
 (You will return a reference to the Contact, so that the user may call update() in order to change some information.)
 * A function that searches for and returns a vector containing all Contacts with a last name starting with a particular letter.
 If there are no such Contacts, you should return the empty vector.
 * A function that searches for and returns a vector containing all Contacts that live in a particular city.
 If there are no such Contacts, you should return the empty vector.
 * A function that allows you to add a Contact to the ContactList.
 You should only add a Contact to the list if it is not there already.
 * A function that returns the size of the ContactList.

-## Operators:
+## Operators
 * An overloaded [ ] operator that returns a Contact by reference at a certain index in the ContactList.
 You should throw an exception if the index is out of bounds.
 * An overloaded << operator that prints out a ContactList.
 You should print out each Contact using the << operator that you already defined on your Contact class.

 Please do not call all of the Contact class’s accessor functions when you write this operator.
 Your private data should be a vector of Contacts.
 As usual, you may write as many private